Mampenda/dat250-jpa-tutorial/dat250-expass7.md

 2024-10-11 08:38:58.997 UTC [65] LOG:  database system was shut down at 2024-10-11 08:38:58 UTC
 2024-10-11 08:38:59.020 UTC [1] LOG:  database system is ready to accept connections
 ```
 I could see the container in my `Docker Desktop`, but not the database.
-So, I tried logging into my database from root:
+So, I tried logging into my database from root
+again, but I kept getting an error message saying that the database or the role did not exist:
 ```
 $ docker exec -it my-postgres bash root@9a9ca3bbc69a:/# psql -U myusername